aduston/convos/audio_normalizer/README.md

 `audio_normalizer` is a tiny Flask-based web service that gets deployed as a Cloud Run service.
-Its job is to take input audio files in a bucket, obtain information on them using ffprobe, convert them to linear16 using ffmpeg, and then save them in a target bucket.
+Its job is to take input audio files in a bucket, obtain information on them using ffprobe, convert them to linear16 using ffmpeg, and then save both the information and converted audio to a target bucket.

 To build locally, push, and deploy the service: